Comparison of the Perfect Layout Editions

 • The main difference between Silver/Silver400 and Gold is: Gold has more options for fine-tuning than Silver/Silver400.

-So while Silver/Silver400 gives a very good result for standard notation, Gold might be the choice if you want to have more fine-tuning of symbol distances or more flexibility over deactivating standard features.
+So while Silver/Silver400 give a very good result for standard notation, Gold might be the choice if you want to have more fine-tuning of symbol distances or more flexibility over deactivating standard features.

 Silver400 Limit: